remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

       encryption: sqs.QueueEncryption.KMS_MANAGED,
       queueName: "remotion_queue",
     });
   ```

   - `remotion_queue` grants access to 2 Lambda functions to interact with it.
+Each individual role are assigned to there respective Lambda function.
     ```bash title="apiIntegrationRole"
     // 👇 create the apiIntegrationRole role
     const apiIntegrationRole = new IAM.Role(this, "api-integration-role", {